Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

 $\bullet$ \textbf{Abnormal Physiological Information.} Forgery videos often overlook the authentic physiological features of humans, failing to achieve overall consistency with authentic individuals.
 Therefore, some methods focus on assessing the plausibility of the physiological features of the generated faces in videos.
 Li~\etal~\cite{li2018ictu} detect blinking and blink frequency in videos as criteria for determining the video's authenticity.
 Yang~\etal~\cite{yang2019exposing} focuses on the inconsistency of head poses in videos, comparing the differences between head poses estimated using all facial landmarks and those estimated using only the landmarks in the central region.
+Peng~\etal~\cite{peng2024deepfakes} focuse on inter-frame gaze angles, obtaining gaze characteristics of each video frame and using a spatio-temporal feature aggregator to combine temporal gaze features, spatial attribute features, and spatial texture features as the basis for detection and classification.

-$\bullet$ \textbf{Inter-Frame Inconsistency.} Methods~\cite{zheng2021exploring,gu2022delving,yin2023dynamic,yang2023masked} based on inter-frame inconsistency for forgery detection aim to uncover differences in images between adjacent frames or frames with specific temporal spans.
-Gu~\etal~\cite{gu2022delving} focus on inter-frame image inconsistency by densely sampling adjacent frames, while Yin~\etal~\cite{yin2023dynamic} design a Dynamic Fine-grained Difference Capturing module and a Multi-Scale Spatio-Temporal Aggregation module to cooperatively model spatio-temporal inconsistencies.
-Yang~\etal~\cite{yang2023masked} approach DeepFake detection as a graph classification problem, emphasizing the relationship information between facial regions to capture the relationships among local features across different frames.
+$\bullet$ \textbf{Inter-Frame Inconsistency.} Methods~\cite{zheng2021exploring,gu2022delving,yin2023dynamic,yang2023masked,choi2024exploiting,xu2024towards} based on inter-frame inconsistency for forgery detection aim to uncover differences in images between adjacent frames or frames with specific temporal spans.
+Gu~\etal~\cite{gu2022delving} focuse on inter-frame image inconsistency by densely sampling adjacent frames, while Yin~\etal~\cite{yin2023dynamic} design a Dynamic Fine-grained Difference Capturing module and a Multi-Scale Spatio-Temporal Aggregation module to cooperatively model spatio-temporal inconsistencies.
+Yang~\etal~\cite{yang2023masked} approach forgery detection as a graph classification problem, emphasizing the relationship information between facial regions to capture the relationships among local features across different frames.
+Choi~\etal~\cite{choi2024exploiting} discover that the style variables in each frame of Deepfake work change.
+Based on this, they developed a style attention module to focus on the inconsistency of the style latent variables between frames.